Daut Boriçi: Life

 Boriçi was born in Shkodër, back then center of the Pashalik of Scutari of the Ottoman Empire.
 His family originates from Boriç village near Antivari, today's Montenegro, having settled in Shkodër around 1650.
-At 8 years old he started his elementary education together with his brother Salih in the local school located in the "Old Bazaar" mahala.
-There he was taught by Molla Ferhati (1773-1844).
-During his youth, Boriçi also attended the Greek high school Zosimea in Janina for his education.
-In 1839 he started learning the Arabic language and studying theology with the müderris-es of the Qafa Madrasa, founded by Mehmet Pasha Plaku and administered by Mustafa Pasha Bushatli.
-In 1848 he was appointed as imam in the Draçin Mosque (known as Molla Dauti Mosque) where he took the name Molla Dauti.
-He was influenced by other Muslim scholars as Salih Efendi, Mullah Ahmet Hadri, and Mulla Sylo Fakoja, and became member of the ulama.
+His father was Hadji Mustafa Refiki efendi.
+At 8 years old he started his elementary education together with his brother Salih in the local school located in the "Old Bazaar" neighbourhood.
+There he was taught by Mulla Ferhati (1773-1844).
+During his youth, Boriçi also attended the Greek high school Zosimea in Ioannina for his education.
+In 1839 he started learning the Arabic language and studying theology with the müderrises of the Qafa medrese, founded by Mehmet Pasha Plaku and administered by Mustafa Pasha Bushatli.
+In 1848 he was appointed as imam in the Draçin Mosque (known as Mulla Dauti Mosque) where he took the name Mulla Dauti.
+He was influenced by other Muslim scholars such as Salih Efendi, Mullah Ahmet Hadri, and Mulla Sylo Fakoja, and became a member of the ulama.
 In 1850, he left for Istanbul and on 21 October of that year registered in the Çifte Baş Kurşun madrasa, one of the many founded by Mehmed II, followed by the Normal School.
 There he gave theology lessons to Riza Bey Bushati, son of Mustafa Pasha.
-The exact date when he finished the studies is unknown.
-He was first appointed somewhere in Anatolia, but luckily managed to return to his home town due to an exchange with another Çifte Baş Kurşun alumni.
+The exact date when he finished his studies is unknown.
+He was first appointed somewhere in Anatolia but luckily managed to return to his hometown due to an exchange with another Çifte Baş Kurşun alumni.
 Returning in 1858 to Shkodër, he started teaching in the Ruzhdie (middle) school.
 Also, Riza Bey appointed him in charge of his family estates and income, with a payment of 5 Ottoman liras a month.